 No matter what language you’re learning, it pays to be polite.
 Given that you will interact with many people, polite phrases such as “please” and “thank you” are likely to be some of the most common expressions you will hear and should use during your stay.

 Of course you’ll also want to know some football related vocabulary!
 Those of you learning Russian are in luck, as much of the vocabulary is similar to English.

 Russians are proud of their country and are typically more than happy to lend a hand to a lost or inquisitive foreigner.
 Use these travel phrases to help you find your way through the streets and explore some of Russia's most beautiful cities.

 Sometimes things don’t go exactly as planned.
 Here are some phrases you can use if you and the person you’re speaking with, run head on into the language barrier.

-There you have it: the essential words and phrase list for the ultimate 2018 World Cup experience!
+There you have it — the essential words and phrase list for the ultimate 2018 World Cup experience!
 Remember that anytime you’re learning new words or phrases it’s practice that makes perfect.
-Why not take this list and practice them with a native speaker in a language exchange?
+Why not take this list and practice them with a native speaker on Tandem now?